YIRRAMBOI; continuing the legacy of leading the way

 Wamba Wamba Creative Brodie Murray will present his first theatre piece Soul of Possum, an exploration of institutional hierarchy, social Darwinism and authoritarian control.
 The play highlights Wamba Wamba survival as First Peoples and explores the contrasting relationships that settlers and First Nations societies have had with Country, ecology, leadership and spirituality.
-Brodie is a rising star within the First Nations arts community within Victoria, and a current student at WAAPA
+Brodie is a rising star within the First Nations arts community within Victoria, and a graduate of WAAPA in Aboriginal Performance.

 Dirty Pearl Productions

 Meriam Mer (Erub Island) Creative, Dirty Pearl Productions will present Coconut Woman, a comedy and drama musical about finding peace and place.
 This light hearted, yet important story strongly aligns with YIRRAMBOI’s values of First Nations and self-determination on true and accurate stories as told by First Peoples.
 Maryanne Sam from Dirty Pearl Productions is a founding member of ILBIJERRI Theatre Company and is currently studying a Master of Writing and Performance at VCA